 Cutting-edge technologies started to emerge, and one of the main benefits they brought is the possibility to monitor every process within the industry in a much more automated and efficient way.
 For example, an operator can know exactly how much CO2 is emitted by a machine in operation, or even the exact efficiency in the production of renewable energy by a solar panel farm.

 With much better monitoring, then, it also becomes possible to plan much more assertive actions as well, understanding exactly the points of improvement within the industrial plant and prioritizing each of them.
-And furthermore, by performing this whole process digitally, it is also possible to reduce the amount of workers in the industrial plant, keeping them safer and less susceptible to possible accidents.
+And furthermore, by performing this whole process digitally, it is also possible to reduce the number of workers in the industrial plant, keeping them safer and less susceptible to possible accidents.